stepanbenes/oofem-link/README.md

 * geometric model, finite element mesh and fem results database management
 * execution control

-## How to run
+## how to run
 Application targets .NET Core 1.1 runtime.
 You need to download and install .NET Core 1.1 SDK.
 Available [here](https://www.microsoft.com/net/download/core) (switch to Current release)

-After installing dotnet, you can use dotnet tools to build and run the application from the coomand line.
-Just go to the directory containg project OofemLink.Cli and use command `dotnet run`.
+After installing dotnet, you can use dotnet tools to build and run the application from the command line.
+Just go to the directory containing project OofemLink.Cli and use command `dotnet run`.

 To use oofem-link you must first configure the database.

 ## configuration
-Place configuration file _appsettings.json_ to folder that contains application executables.
+Place configuration file with name _appsettings.json_ to folder that contains application executables.

-### Example of appsettings.json
+### example of appsettings.json
 ```
 {
     "DatabaseProvider": "Sqlite",